JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 TODO REST

 # TODO
-Evaluate the SLO fullfillment
+Check if Instruction dataclass is actually useful, or if it can be merged with Task dataclass --> should be possible, because we can storage regular values via np.array(value) sucha as np.array(1)

-Properly close all programs after task generation is done.
+Properly close all programs after task generation is done. request_handler. find alternate stopping condition, if not all workers are online

+Optional:
     When changing fps: notify the collector that the fps are changed Send multiple frames at once Producer -> Worker && Worker -> Collector

 ## How to send numpy arrays using 0MQ efficiently: